STFleming/EmSys_Analogue_and_Digital_Conversion/README.md

 * Application-specific: they generally do just a single specific task.

 This course takes a practical approach to teaching embedded systems.

+There are two main components to this module:
+* The lectures -- where I will tinker with and explore hardware from my ~~bedroom~~ lab, and show you over zoom.
+* The labs -- where you will tinker with and explore hardware and embedded software from your home.

+### The Labs
 We will use and work with an embedded device frequently used by the maker community, the ESP32.
 This marvellous little device has built-in WiFi, Bluetooth BLE, seriously low low-power modes, and is easily programmable from the Arduino IDE.